 With regard to apprenticeships in England, there is some more information about eligibility, how long they take, the qualifications you can get and the different levels of apprenticeship on GOV.UK.

-You can find also out more about English apprenticeships from the National Apprenticeship Service, including about the different types of apprenticeship.
+You can find also out more about English apprenticeships from 'Get in, go far', including about the different types of apprenticeship.

 Apprenticeships policy is a devolved matter and it is for the devolved administrations of Northern Ireland, Scotland and Wales to determine how they manage their own schemes.
-Find out about apprenticeships in Scotland and Wales and Northern Ireland by clicking on the relevant link.
+Find out about apprenticeships in Scotland, Wales and Northern Ireland.

 Are apprenticeships inclusive?

 The Government says that a disability should not be a barrier to getting an apprenticeship.
 Many employers offer support or equipment to help you do your job and there is an employer toolkit available to help employers further.
-You can find this on the Government website and also read more about equality and diversity in apprenticeships here.
+You can find this and also read more about equality and diversity in apprenticeships on GOV.UK.